Estimating the distribution of marks of a homogeneous marked Poisson process: Introduction

 \section{Introduction}

-The motivation for the research in this paper comes from neutron detection, and is of importance for the European Spallation Source (ESS), which is a large scale research facility currently being built in Lund, Sweden.
-The main research problem from the physicists perspective in this connection is the estimation of the energy or, equivalently wavelength, distribution of a neutron beam.
-The data in the neutron scattering experiment for the neutron detector type that we are considering consists of counts of the number of neutrons that have been absorbed along the {\em layers} in the detector.
+The motivation for the research in this paper comes from neutron detection, and it is of importance for the European Spallation Source\footnote{\tt https://europeanspallationsource.se} (ESS) which is a large scale research facility {in Lund, Sweden}.
+The main research problem from a physicist's perspective is the estimation of the energy or, equivalently, wavelength distribution of a neutron beam.
+The data in the neutron scattering experiment for the neutron detector, that we are considering, consists of counts of the number of neutrons that have been absorbed along the {\em layers} in the detector.
 Given the data, the goal is to estimate the unknown wavelength distribution in the neutron beam that one has observed.
-We have previously studied this problem in the simpler setting of there being exactly one wavelength in the neutron beam, which was then considered to be unknown, cf. \cite{anevskistocpr}.
-The goal in \cite{anevskistocpr} was to derive an estimator of the unknown wavelength, which was a maximum likelihood estimator (mle), and to derive properties of the estimator, in particular \cite{anevskistocpr} showed the consistency and asymptotic normality of the mle.
-Relations between the properties of the mle and the detectors construction are of importance for the physicists, and then in particular for the number of layers used in the detector.
+We have previously studied this problem in a simpler setting with exactly one wavelength in the neutron beam which was then considered to be unknown, cf. \cite{anevskistocpr}.
+The goal in \cite{anevskistocpr} was to derive an estimator of the unknown wavelength, which was a maximum likelihood estimator (mle), and to derive properties of the estimator.
+In particular, \cite{anevskistocpr} showed consistency and asymptotic normality of the mle.

-This paper can be seen as a generalisation of the study in \cite{anevskistocpr}, in the sense that we investigate the same detector type, but are now interested in a set of wavelengths with finite cardinality, say $s$, and that both the wavelengths sizes/values as well as the distribution of the wavelengths in the neutron beam are unknwon.
-The goal in this paper is to construct an estimate of these $2s$ parameters, and if possible to derive properties of the constructed estimator.
+This paper can be seen as a generalisation of the study in \cite{anevskistocpr}, in a sense that we investigate the same detector from the physicists' perspective, but we are now interested in a set of wavelengths with a finite cardinality, say $s$, and that both the wavelengths values as well as the distribution of the wavelengths in the neutron beam are unknown.
+The goal in this paper is to construct an estimate of these $2s$ parameters and to derive properties of the constructed estimator.